 Neither the FDA nor any other federal or state agency routinely tests dietary supplements for contamination with lead or other toxic metals prior to sale.
 For this reason, ConsumerLab tests all supplements containing whole herbs and/or more than 250 mg of minerals for contamination with lead (as well as for cadmium and arsenic).
 Also tested for heavy metals are all cocoa powders and dark chocolates.
 ConsumerLab also tests spices for cooking, such as turmeric spice and cinnamon, for heavy metals.
 ConsumerLab tests for mercury in products where there is contamination concern, such as in canned fish (commonly contaminated) and fish oil supplements (rarely contaminated) and supplements containing spirulina or algae.

 When testing for lead, ConsumerLab uses the State of California's Prop 65 limit, above which a warning label is required on products sold in that state (the only state to have such a limit).
 That limit is 0.5 mcg of lead per daily serving.
-However, based on settlements of cases of lead contamination in California, which have allowed somewhat higher amounts in products with inherent contamination issues, ConsumerLab allows somewhat higher amounts in products not marketed for children that contain minerals, whole parts of herbs, or for which serving sizes are 5 grams or more.
+However, based on settlements of cases of lead contamination in California, which have allowed somewhat higher amounts in products with inherent contamination issues, ConsumerLab allows somewhat higher amounts in products that contain minerals, whole parts of herbs, cocoa (including dark chocolates) and/or for which serving sizes are 5 grams or more.

 More details about these limits and how CL tests for lead are found in the How Products Were Evaluated section of each Product Review, accessible here.
 Any product selected by CL for testing that fails to pass lead testing is noted as "Not Approved" and the amount of lead found is shown in the Review.